Skip to the content.

 GRU is also a recurrent algorithm, just like FSRS, even if the mathematical formulas are completely different.
 Its state is represented by one number.

 9. GRU-P. Unlike GRU, which predicts memory stability before converting it into R via a power forgetting curve formula, GRU-P predicts R directly.
 More about GRU-P later.
+This implementation does not rely on SR or DSR models of memory.

 10. GRU-P (short-term).
 Same as above, but it also uses same-day reviews, so it’s trained on more data.
+This implementation does not rely on SR or DSR models of memory.

 DASH family